Children of the Red King

-Charlie Bone is a series of ten children's fantasy, school and adventure novels written by British author Jenny Nimmo, first published by Egmont 2002 to 2010.
+Children of the Red King is a series of ten children's fantasy, school and adventure novels written by British author Jenny Nimmo, first published by Egmont 2002 to 2010.
 It is sometimes called "the Charlie Bone series" after its main character.
 A series of five books was announced in advance, completed in 2006, and sometimes the books were called the "Red King Quintet" until its continuation.

 A prequel trilogy, Chronicles of the Red King, has been published, which tells the story of the Red King.

 Two follow up books, Henry and the Guardians of the Lost and Gabriel and the Phantom Sleepers, were written a few years after the prequel trilogy.

 Contents

 Children of the Red King comprises ten novels.
 All were first published by Egmont Books and the first 8 with cover art by David Wyatt.
 The first two were released in paperback editions, the following 6 were released in hardcover.